 BARBECUING is an Australian culinary tradition and every Aussie is born with an innate sense of exactly when to turn the snags.
 In the 80’s it was all about throwing a shrimp on the barbie, but how times have changed.
-Check out our list of the top five foods featuring on Aussie BBQs around the UK this summer.
+Check out our list of the top five foods featuring on any Aussie barbecue this summer.

 The sausage is a compulsory staple of any barbecue.
 However, times are a changin’ for the humble snag.
 Gone are the days when a sausage was an assumed flavour — beef and gristle – now there are dozens of gourmet (say it ‘gour-met’) fillings to choose from; lamb and rosemary, beef and red wine, chicken and goat cheese.
 Supermarkets have caught on, competing with butchers to offer their own cut-price varieties.
 Where once it was acceptable to serve a sausage char-grilled beyond recognition, these new snags must be cooked to perfection to preserve their fine flavours.
 Accompaniments of white sliced bread and tomato sauce are out of the question — salads, chutneys and artisan loaves have brought barbecuing into 2013.